argoproj/argo-cd/docs/developer-guide/toolchain-guide.md

 * Run `docker version`
 * Run `go version`

-### Build (or pull) the required Docker image
+### Build the required Docker image

-Build the required Docker image by running `make test-tools-image` or pull the latest version by issuing `docker pull argoproj/argocd-test-tools`.
+Build the required Docker image by running `make test-tools-image`.
+This image offers the environment of the virtualized toolchain.

 The `Dockerfile` used to build these images can be found at `test/container/Dockerfile`.